ericPantarotto/react_ultimateCourse/_notes/notes.md

 <Image src={logo} alt='The Wild Oasis logo' />
 ```

+### Building the Home Page

+for a responsive image, a background image taking the entire screen size, you can pass the option `fill` to the `next/Image` component and you don't need to specify the height and width,

+`placeholder='blur'` allows to show a low quality preview of the image while it's loading !

+**<span style='color: #495fcb'> Note:** `next/Image` is optimizing the image on demand.
+As the page is loaded, next.js will figure out what the image should look like and what size it should be.
+So this is really amazing how much bandwidth this saves.

 <!---
 [comment]: it works with text, you can rename it how you want